wjurayj/wjurayj.github.io/_pages/about.md

 ---

 I am a PhD candidate advised by Benjamin Van Durme.
 I conduct research into reasoning methods over natural and formal languages.
+My other interests include social media analysis, cybersecurity, and embodied agents.

 I completed my bachelors and masters degrees at Brown University, where I was fortunate to work with Carsten Eickhoff, Ellie Pavlick, and George Konidaris.